shreytheshreyas/tp/docs/UserGuide.md

 ### View hours worked by member: `hours`
 View the total hours worked by a worker across all tasks assigned in all projects.

+Now, you know which of your workers are overworked and be a better manager by shifting work to members who are more free!

 > :exclamation: ​The member must exist before hours worked can be viewed.

 Format: `hours m/MEMBER_INDEX`